mace-cream/lab2cnew/README.md

 Check directory `data/en/team.yml`, make sure your photo is 670X670 pixels.

 ## How to edit our research
-Check directory `content/blog`, add new posts.
+Check directory `content/blog`, add new posts or edit existing posts.

+## How to put pictures in our post

 ## How to check build error
 On your commit to this repository, gitlab will automatically build the website source code.
 If the build is